 The cold truth is; weather temperature influences the mosquito lifecycle, but it has little effect on their survival rate.
 Heat and rain mainly affect the time when mosquitoes hatch.
 In areas like Rockville and all over Montgomery County, hatching and mosquitoes emerging from hibernation generally begin each year around mid-April or earlier.
 For more information on The Four Seasons of Mosquitoes, you can visit the Department of Agriculture’s website.

 The Only Good Mosquito Is a Dead One!

 Since mosquitoes aren’t good fliers, most spend their lives within a few hundred yards of where they are born.
-To reduce the number of mosquitoes on your property, it’s important to begin protecting your yard early with a barrier spray.
+To reduce the number of mosquitoes on your property, it’s important to begin protecting your yard early with a barrier treatment.
 We want to serve all of our customers before mosquitoes are a problem and at a time that is most convenient for you.
 The earlier you call, the more flexible we can be in scheduling the protection you want for your family and friends who will be enjoying your yard this summer.